MEET THE TEAM

 Mary Lovegrove

-I am out of school for right now, having attended college for 3 years studying Visual Art.
-If there’s anything I enjoy as much as spending time with a friendly critter, it’s drawing them!
-On top of that, I’m also a musician, comic book fan, and a film geek.
-I currently share my home with my two rescue cats Matilda and Foster, as well as my goofy black lab, Mabel.
+Mary is out of school for right now, having attended college for 3 years studying Visual Art.
+If there’s anything she enjoys as much as spending time with a friendly critter, it’s drawing them!
+On top of that, she’s a musician, comic book fan, and a film geek.
+Mary currently shares her home with her two rescue cats Matilda and Foster, her goofy black lab called Mabel, and the very special Jack; a heeler mix in which she bonded with here at the shelter!

 Share by: